brpo01/terraform-2/terraform.md

 # AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM

-Continue Infrastructure Automation with Terraform
-Let us continue from where we have stopped in Project 16.
-Based on the knowledge from the previous project lets keep on creating AWS resources!
+Let us continue to our Infrastructure Automation with Terraform.
+Based on the knowledge from the [previous](https://github.com/brpo01/terraform-1/blob/master/terraform.md) project lets keep on creating AWS resources!!.